Top Tech Tidbits for Thursday, January 21, 2021 - Volume 791The Week's News in Adaptive Technology

 Top Tech Tidbits is a sponsor and reader supported publication.
 Your sponsorships along with reader support are critical for us to be able to continue to provide free and unbiased adaptive technology news to thousands of blind and visually impaired professionals, educators and enthusiasts all over the world, each week.
 If you are already a sponsor, or have already made a contribution, thank you!
 If you are unable to sponsor or donate for any reason, please ignore this message.
 We are happy to have you here.

-Top Tech Tidbits is a leading, not-for-profit adaptive technology publication that reaches over 7,000 adaptive technology professionals, educators and enthusiasts, all over the world, each week.
+Top Tech Tidbits is the world's leading adaptive technology publication that reaches over 10,000 adaptive technology professionals, educators and enthusiasts, all over the world, each week.
 Top Tech Tidbits offers a total of 12 Sponsorship Packages which are used to support the ongoing distribution of the publication.
 There are currently only 2 of these 12 packages still available.
 Secure one of these remaining packages today for just $325.00 USD for the next 3 months, or save $100.00 USD and join us for the year.
 All Sponsorship Packages are offered on a first-come, first serve basis.
 Please help us to support the ongoing distribution of this publication.
 Consider showing your support for the world's #1 online resource for current news and trends in adaptive technology, and enjoy these incredible benefits.
-Learn more today at https://www.toptechtidbits.com/sponsorship-information.html or contact Aaron Di Blasi of Mind Vault Solutions, Ltd. at email@example.com.
+Learn more today at https://www.toptechtidbits.com/sponsorship-information.html or contact Aaron Di Blasi of Mind Vault Solutions, Ltd. at firstname.lastname@example.org.

 Dear Tidbits Subscriber,